-The chart below shows scholarship and grant allocations by income for freshmen getting any kind of federal Title IV assistance, which includes Federal PLUS loans.
+The following table shows scholarship and grant allocations by income for first-year students receiving any form of federal Title IV assistance, including Federal PLUS loans.

 |Income Level||Percent of Freshman||Average Assistance|